apache/spark/docs/running-on-yarn.md

 To launch a Spark application in yarn-client mode, do the same, but replace "yarn-cluster" with "yarn-client".

 Now we also can launch a Spark application in Python on YARN.
-The different is we don't need to specify the class, and replace the <app jar> with Python file.
+The different is we don't need to specify the class, and just replace the app jar with Python file.

 To run spark-shell: